sakethbachu/Face-Liveness-Detection/README.md

-# Face Liveness Detection
+# Face Liveness Detection (CRMNet)
 ![alt text](https://github.com/sakethbachu/Face-Liveness-Detection/blob/master/sample_liveness_data/Desc%20info/livenessg.gif "Logo Title Text 1")

 ---
 ## Description
-A deep-learning pipeline capable of spotting fake vs legitimate faces and performing anti-face spoofing in face recognition systems.
+CRMNet: A deep-learning pipeline capable of spotting fake vs legitimate faces and performing anti-face spoofing in face recognition systems.
 It is built with the help of Keras, Tensorflow, and OpenCV.
 A sample dataset is uploaded in the sample_dataset_folder.

 ## Method
 The problem of detecting fake faces vs real/legitimate faces is treated as a binary classification task.
 Basically, given an input image, we’ll train a Convolutional Neural Network capable of distinguishing real faces from fake/spoofed faces.
 There are 4 main steps involved in the task: